pradeephubgit/questdb.io/docs/reference/configuration.md

 ### Telemetry

 QuestDB sends anonymous telemetry data with information about usage which helps us improve the product over time.
-We do not collect any personally-identifying information, and we do not share any of this data with third parties.
+We do not collect any Personally Identifiable Information (PII), and we do not share any of this data with third parties.

 | Property          | Default | Description                                           |
 | ----------------- | ------- | ----------------------------------------------------- |